tansaku/battleships-2/README.md

 	- knows what ships it has
 	- knows the status of each ship
 	- knows when no more ships
 	- responsible for informing game that there are no more ships
-	- has size/dimension (aka range A1..J10)
+	- has size/dimensions (aka range A1..J10)
-	- has to inform opponent\'s board about each hit
+	- has to inform opponent's board about each hit

 Person
 ------